lucasllf2608/JavaCrudServletsJsp/README.md

-# javaCrud  Crud com JSP, JSTL e com conexão ao banco de dados utilizando JDBC.
+# javaCrud

+javaCrud is a project that has JSP, JSTL and database connection using JDBC.